MicrosoftDocs/win32/desktop-src/SbsCs/application-manifests.md

 <span id="application"></span><span id="APPLICATION"></span>**application**
 </dt> <dd>

 Contains at least one **supportedOS** element.
-Starting in Windows 10, version 1903, it can also contain one optional **maxVersionTested** element.
+Starting in Windows 10, version 1903, it can also contain one optional **maxversiontested** element.
 It has no attributes.
 Optional.

 </dd> <dt>